 The Personal Representatives of a Will often have to obtain a legal document issued by the Court known as the “Grant of Probate”.
 This document confirms the validity of the Will and authorizes the Personal Representatives to take control of the deceased’s assets.
 The application process has many legal requirements and is very detailed.
 Because of our experience, we can ensure that your application is properly prepared and presented to the Court.

 We can assist clients in contested estate matters that arise from poorly written or improperly signed Wills, dependent relief legislation, elder abuse, undue influence, insufficient capacity, and fiduciary duty breaches.
 Regardless of the nature of the dispute or the people involved, our litigation group always approaches each case from a sensitive and pragmatic viewpoint.
 We ably champion our clients’ interests in Court if a negotiated settlement is unattainable.

-Prowse Chowne LLP has expertise in all areas of estate and succession planning.
+Prowse Chowne LLP has extensive experience in all areas of estate and succession planning.
 We provide sophisticated legal and financial planning advice to businesses and individuals.
 Our mandate is to achieve our clients’ goals by:

-Through sound, practical and professional estate and succession planning, our clients’ needs such as wealth preservation, tax minimization, orderly succession of a business between generations, charitable giving and the easing family distress at times of illness or death can all be achieved.
+Through sound, practical and professional estate and succession planning, our client's needs such as wealth preservation, tax minimization, orderly succession of a business between generations, charitable giving and easing family distress at times of illness or death can all be achieved.